mistycheney/MouseBrainAtlas/doc/DataDescription.md

 - `t`, 3-array, which is part of the computed transform.
 - `T0` is the initial transform.

+In our system, a transform can be expressed in any of the following ways:

+* dictionary
+  - `parameters`: 12-array, flattened version of the rigid or affine 3x4 matrix.
+  - `centroid_m_wrt_wholebrain`: 3-array, initial shift of the moving volume, relative to the wholebrain origin.
+  - `centroid_f_wrt_wholebrain`: 3-array, initial shift of the fixed volume, relative to the wholebrain origin.
+* (4,4) matrix: the 4x4 matrix that represents the transform.
+* (3,4) matrix: first three rows of the full 4x4 matrix.
+* (12,) array: flattened array of the first three rows of the full 4x4 matrix.

 Annotation
 =========

 There are three types of annotations (points, 2D polygons, 3D volumes).
-Each stack usually has one of each type.
 They are stored as HDF tabular files.
-Each row represents one point/polygon/volume.
+Each row represents one point, polygon or volume.

 ## 2-D Polygons

+These include points which are single vertex polygons.

 Each row of the contour annotation file is indexed by a random `contour_id`.
 The columns are